 Data analysis should be fit-for-purpose.
-The type of analytics used will depend on the question is being investigated.
-Data analytics used for infrastructure data can reactive or proactive:
+The type of analytics used will depend on the question being investigated.
+Data analytics used for infrastructure data can be reactive or proactive - these categories reside on a continuum from hindsight to insight to foresight (see Figure 16):